Here are five reasons to make Slovenia a part of your European travels in 2018:

 It’s an affordable European destination.

 Unlike neighbouring Italy (and increasingly expensive Croatia), you won’t be paying high prices for food and accommodation, even in the summer.
-Local grocers stock artisan-quality fresh bread, cured meats, wines and cheeses at very basic prices, which taste incredible enjoyed as a picnic on an alpine plateau!
+Local grocers stock artisan-quality fresh bread, cured meats, wines and cheeses at very basic prices, which taste incredible enjoyed as a picnic on an alpine plateau, or the shady grounds of Ljubljana's Castle.

 Slovenia is the world’s first “Green Country”.